AWS VPN Cisco ASA and SLA Monitor

 When configuring the AWS VPC VPN with a Cisco ASA, Amazon recommends that you configure SLA monitoring.

-In the pregenerated Cisco ASA configuration downloaded from the AWS VPN Management console (In your AWS VPC Management Console, click on VPN Connections, Right Click on your VPN connection, and click Download Configuration), you’ll see this:
+In the pregenerated Cisco ASA configuration downloaded from the AWS VPN Management console (In your AWS VPC Management Console, click on VPN Connections, Right Click on your VPN connection, and click Download Configuration), you’ll see something similar to the example config.
+In the config, you may see some lines like this:

 Per the Troubleshooting Cisco ASA Customer Gateway Connectivity doc, this is to keep the IPsec tunnel active: